In this article we’ll cover how you can upgrade the PHP version of your site yourself on Servebolt.

 a.
 Add your domain(s) and SSLs to the new Bolt.

 b.
 Migrate your site, our sitecopy script is handy for migrating your files and database for you.
 We also have a guide specifically for copying a WordPress site with our sitecopy script.
+Keep in mind that sitecopy doesn’t copy files outside of your web root, so if you got important files elsewhere than your web root, then migrate those too!
 Don’t hesitate to reach out to Servebolt Support if you need any assistance.

 c.
 Enable maintenance-mode for your site and proceed to migrate your site once more.
 This time the migration will go much faster, as your files have already been synced earlier in step 5.

 Once you are ready with preparing your new Trial Bolt to be the new production Bolt, the next step is to point the DNS of your site to the new Host IP.
 Your domain registrar or Cloudflare’s DNS settings need to point to the new Host IP address of your new Bolt.
 Learn more about how to best prepare yourself for that.

 Pointing your domain to a new Bolt is necessary to reverse-proxy the traffic from your old Bolt to your new Bolt.

 Now that traffic is hitting the new Bolt with the new PHP version, you will need to deactivate maintenance mode on your new Bolt.
 To check the real-time uncached traffic of your site you can check the AccessLog of your site.
 With the use of CLI you can use this command for example:

 tail -f ~/logs/AccessLog

 When your site(s) have been fully migrated to the new Bolt, you most likely don’t need to have two identical Bolt subscriptions active anymore.
 Simply cancel the old Bolt subscription to be given credits for the remainder period of the time.